 Cultural control tactics are physical adjustments made to the landscape to alter pest activity, reproduction or survival.
 The adjustments can be made by hand or with mechanical devices.
 Cultural control tactics include, but are not limited to: mulching, pruning and removal of debris from landscape beds.
-This method has limited effect on non target organisms and the environment.
+This method has only limited effect on non target organisms and the environment.
 Biological control is managing pests by using their natural enemies - predators, parasites, and pathogens.
 Biological control is often natural and maintains pest populations at a tolerable level.
-If pests are not naturally maintained the habitat of the landscape it may need to be altered to attract the natural enemies.
+If pests are not naturally maintained the habitat of the landscape may need to be altered to attract the natural enemies.
 Also, the predators, parasites or pathogens could be physically introduced into the landscape.
-These tactics can be effective in certain situations, but are much more time consuming and labor intensive.
+These tactics can be effective in certain situations, but are more time consuming and subject to other environmental factors outside of staff control.

-IPM offers park district management and staff a system of managing parks without depending on pesticides.
+IPM offers park staff a system of managing parks without depending on pesticides.
 In turn, this provides a safer place for people to enjoy the outdoors, improves the health and vitality of the park's ecosystem, and ultimately reduces maintenance needs and costs.

 The pesticide information and policy in this document pertain to areas designated as parks, cemeteries and athletic complexes.
-It will exclude city right-of-way locations, city-owned public buildings, and all other city maintained areas not designated as parks or future parks.
-This IPM policy will not include the city-owned Eagle Bend Golf Course, due to the economic risk of maintaining the course without the use of pesticides.
+It will exclude city right-of-way locations, city-owned public buildings, and other city maintained areas not designated as parks or future parks and Eagle Bend Golf Course.